Philippine Army: Mission

+To provide prompt, sustained, and decisive land warfare operations in support of the Filipino people and the nation's development.

 Organization

-The Philippine Army is headed by the Chief of the Army, attaining the rank of Lieutenant General.
-He is assisted by the Vice-Commander of the Philippine Army, and the Chief of Staff, Philippine Army in charge on organizational and administrative matters, both holding the ranks of Major General.
-The Philippine Army consists of 11 infantry divisions, 1 armor division, 1 combined arms brigade, 1 artillery regiment, 5 engineer brigades, 1 aviation regiment, and 7 combat support units which are spread throughout the Philippine Archipelago.
+The Philippine Army is administered through the Department of National Defense (DND).
+Under the AFP structure, the Chief of Staff, Armed Forces of the Philippines (CSAFP), a four-star general/admiral (if the officer is a member of the Philippine Navy), is the most senior military officer.
+The senior Army officer is the Commanding General, Philippine Army (CG, PA), who usually holds the rank of Lieutenant General.
+He is assisted by the Vice-Commander of the Philippine Army (VC, PA), and the Chief of Staff, Philippine Army (CS, PA), in charge on organizational and administrative matters, both holding the ranks of Major General.

+The Philippine Army consists of 11 infantry divisions, 1 armor division, 1 combined arms brigade, 1 artillery regiment, 5 engineer brigades, 1 aviation regiment, and 7 combat support units which are spread throughout the Philippine archipelago.

 Regular Units

 Cpl.
 Cale Splivalo, a Soldier with 5th Battalion, 20th Infantry Regiment, teaches a Philippine Army soldier how to operate the M320 Grenade Launcher Module March 11, 2019, at Nueva Ecija Province, Philippines.

 The Philippine Army has several regular units and regular support units dedicated to both counter-insurgency and conventional army operations: